sul-dlss-labs/OCFL-Tools/README.md

 ### Verify Structure

 This check inspects a given directory on disk for "OCFL-ness".
-It attempts to deduce the version directory naming convention, checks for the presence of required OCFL files (primarily the inventory.json, sidecar disgest and NamAsTe identifier), and verifies that there is a complete sequence of version directories present.
+It attempts to deduce the version directory naming convention, checks for the presence of required OCFL files (primarily the inventory.json, sidecar digest and NamAsTe identifier), and verifies that there is a complete sequence of version directories present.

 ### Verify Inventory